DaVita

-DaVita Inc. provides kidney dialysis services through a network of 2,816 outpatient dialysis centers in the United States, serving 204,200 patients, and 321 outpatient dialysis centers in 10 other countries serving 3,200 patients.
-The company primarily treats end-stage renal disease (ESRD), which requires patients to undergo dialysis 3 times per week for the rest of their lives unless they receive a donor kidney.
+DaVita Inc. provides kidney dialysis services through a network of 2,675 outpatient centers in the United States, serving 200,800 patients, and 367 outpatient centers in 11 other countries serving 49,400 patients.
+The company primarily treats end-stage renal disease (ESRD), which requires patients to undergo kidney dialysis, often 3 times per week for the rest of their lives unless they receive a kidney transplant via organ donation.
 The company has a 37% market share in the U.S. dialysis market.
-It is organized in Delaware and based in Denver.
+It is incorporated in Delaware and headquartered in Denver.

-In 2020, 68% of the company's revenues came from Medicare and other government-based health insurance programs.
-In 2020, 90% of the company's patients were covered by government-based health insurance programs.
-Commercial payers, which accounted for 32% of revenues in 2020, generate nearly all of the company's profit as they reimburse at a much higher rate than government-based health insurance programs.
+In 2023, 67% of the company's revenues came from Medicare and other government-based health insurance programs.
+In 2023, 89% of the company's patients were covered by government-based health insurance programs.
+Commercial payers, which accounted for 33% of revenues in 2023, generate nearly all of the company's profit as they reimburse at a much higher rate than government-based health insurance programs.

-The company is ranked 271st on the Fortune 500.
+The company is ranked 341st on the Fortune 500.

-The name "DaVita" was derived from the Italian language phrase "Dare Vita", which means "giving life".